aleteles3/desafioV2/README.md

 CQRS (Command Query Responsiblity Segregation) was achieved using MediatR.
 The test database was Postgres, using CodeFirst migrations.
 Unit Tests were done with XUnit.
 Authorization was made using JWT Bearer Token.
+A small business flow was implemented using RabbitMQ as mensaging queueing broker.
+The user places an order, and the order is enqueued, to be accepted/declined later, in an asynchronous manner.